LATEST DISCUSSION AND OUTLOOK

 Surge-related flooding depends on the relative timing of the surge and the tidal cycle and can vary greatly over short distances.
 For information specific to your area, please see products issued by your local National Weather Service forecast office.

 RAINFALL: Barry is expected to produce total rain accumulations of 10 to 20 inches over south-central and southeast Louisiana and southwest Mississippi, with isolated maximum amounts of 25 inches.
-These rains are expected to lead to dangerous, life threatening flooding over portions of the central Gulf Coast into the Lower Mississippi Valley beginning as early as later this morning.
-Across the remainder of the Lower Mississippi Valley, total rain accumulations of 4 to 8 inches are expected, with isolated maximum amounts of 12 inches.
-By early next week, Barry is expected to produce rainfall accumulations of 4 to 8 inches across western portions of the Tennessee Valley.
+Across the remainder of the Lower Mississippi Valley and western portions of the Tennessee Valley, total rain accumulations of 4 to 8 inches are expected, with isolated maximum amounts of 12 inches.
+This rainfall is expected to lead to dangerous, life threatening flooding.

-WIND: Hurricane conditions are expected in the Hurricane Warning area later this morning, with tropical storm conditions currently spreading across the area.
-Hurricane conditions are possible within the Hurricane Watch area later this morning.
-Tropical storm conditions are occurring across the Tropical Storm Warning area in southeastern Louisiana at this time.
-Tropical storm conditions are possible in the Tropical Storm Watch area later today.
-Wind gusts to tropical-storm force in squalls are possible along portions of the coasts of Alabama and the western Florida Panhandle through tonight.
+WIND: Hurricane conditions are occurring over a small area east of the center and should persist for a few more hours.
+Hurricane conditions are possible within the Hurricane Watch area today.
+Tropical storm conditions are occurring across the Tropical Storm Warning area to the east of the center at this time.
+Wind gusts to tropical-storm force in squalls are possible along portions of the coasts of Mississippi, Alabama, and the western Florida Panhandle through tonight.

 TORNADOES: A few tornadoes are possible through tonight across the southeast Louisiana, southern Mississippi, and southern Alabama.

-Next update from the National Hurricane Center will be out at 10:00 am.
+Next intermediate update from the National Hurricane Center will be out at 1:00 pm.
 I’ll have a post out with the update shortly after.

 All information from the National Hurricane Center.